 Teaching Experiences at Universities

-Dr. Hanna has been an adjunct professor and/or research professor at several universities during his career (Vanderbilt University from 1969 through 1973, University of Tennessee from 1974 through 1981, Harvard School of Public Health from 1983 through the present, and George Mason University from 1997 through 2002).
+Dr. Hanna has been an adjunct professor and/or research professor at four universities during his career (Vanderbilt University from 1969 through 1973, University of Tennessee from 1974 through 1981, Harvard School of Public Health from 1983 through the present, and George Mason University from 1997 through 2002).
 Approximately once each year throughout this period, he has taught graduate-level courses in atmospheric turbulence and dispersion.
 The Vanderbilt and UT lectures were used as the basis for the textbook by Hanna, Briggs, and Hosker (1982), which has been widely adopted as a basic text at other universities.
-In addition, three or four times a year from 1987-1997, Dr. Hanna taught a two-day short course entitled “Vapor Cloud Dispersion” as part of AIChE conferences.
+In addition, three or four times a year from 1987-1997, Dr. Hanna taught a two-day short course entitled “Vapor Cloud Dispersion” as part of AIChE/CCPS conferences.
 Since 2002, he has taught 8 to 16 lectures a year in Air Quality Meteorology graduate-level courses at HSPH in Boston and in their International Institute in Cyprus.
 The lectures include hands-on training in use of AERMOD.

-In 1985, Dr Hanna was a co-founder of Sigma Research Corporation, which carried out basic and applied research on meteorology and air quality issues for a variety of clients.
+In 1985, Dr Hanna was a cofounder of Sigma Research Corporation, which carried out basic and applied research on meteorology and air quality issues for a variety of clients.
 The company grew successfully and was purchased by Earth Tech in 1992.
-Since 1997, Dr. Hanna has continued his consulting under Hanna Consultants, and spends half-time on that effort.
-The other half of his time was spent at George Mason University (from 1997-2002) and at Harvard School of Public Health (from 2003-present).
-Hanna Consultants projects are sponsored by government agencies, chemical industries, environmental consulting companies, industrial associations, and universities.
+In 1997, Dr. Hanna founded Hanna Consultants, where, currently, he spends about 95 % of his time.
+The other 5 % of his time is spent at Harvard School of Public Health.

-Dr. Hanna has provided testimony in depositions in several litigation cases and has testified in two trials.
+Dr. Hanna has provided testimony in depositions in several litigation cases and has testified in two trials and at two hearings.
 In most of these cases, he was required to apply and interpret atmospheric transport and dispersion models.
-He has modeled releases of methyl mercaptan, ammonia and chlorine from rail cars, oleum from valve ruptures, ammonia from a tank rupture, sulfuric acid from a stack, hydrogen sulfide from a missile spill, water vapor and particulates from paper mills and cooling towers, small particles and ozone from power plants over the eastern U.S., and wind flows in Manhattan street canyons, and wind patterns and dispersion of potential releases from nuclear power plants.
+He has modeled releases of methyl mercaptan, ammonia and chlorine from rail cars, oleum from valve ruptures, anhydrous ammonia from a tank rupture, sulfuric acid from a stack, hydrogen sulfide from a missile spill, water vapor and particulates from paper mills and cooling towers, small particles and ozone from power plants over the eastern U.S., wind flows in Manhattan street canyons, and wind patterns and dispersion of potential releases from nuclear power plants.